taskcluster/taskcluster-worker/docs/plugin-flow.md

 To facilitate useful life-cycle logic in plugins each plugin is called when the worker is idle.
-The `Plugin.ReportIdle(duration)` method is given the `duration` of time that the worker have been idle.
+The `Plugin.ReportIdle(duration)` method is given the `duration` of time that the worker has been idle.
 A plugin can use this initiate a graceful shutdown only if the machine is idle near the end of a billing cycle.

 Additionally, each plugin is also called when a non-fatal internal error occurs.